malvikasharan/developing_collaborative_document/lessons/4-add-files-to-my-repo.md

 - Populate your file with information
 - Commit changes with approprite information as commit message
 - Look at "Insight/community" for other files recommended to add when working with members in your community
+    - Specifically look at 'license', 'contributing', 'description'
+- Whenever possible, add a few lines as code of conduct to make your project welcoming and inclusive for others